InDuDoNet+: A Deep Unfolding Dual Domain Network for Metal Artifact Reduction in CT Images: Introduction

 \begin{itemize} \item For the MAR task, we specifically propose a concise dual domain reconstruction model and utilize the proximal gradient technique~\citep{beck2009fast} to design an optimization algorithm.
-Different from traditional solvers~\citep{zhang2018reweighted} containing heavy operations (\emph{e.g.,} matrix inversion), the proposed algorithm is composed of only simple computations (\emph{e.g.,} point-wise multiplication), largely facilitating its easy deep unfolding to a network architecture. \item By unfolding the iterative algorithm, we easily construct an interpretable dual domain network, called InDuDoNet+.
-The specificity of InDuDoNet+ lies in the corresponding relationship between its neural network modules and the algorithm operations, naturally resulting in its fine physical interpretability. \item To further improve the generalization performance, we embed the prior characteristics of metal-corrupted CT images into an elaborately designed Prior-net involved in InDuDoNet+.
+Different from traditional solvers~\citep{zhang2018reweighted} containing heavy operations (\emph{e.g.,} matrix inversion), the proposed algorithm is composed of only simple computations (\emph{e.g.,} point-wise multiplication), largely facilitating its easy deep unfolding to a network architecture. \item {By unfolding the iterative algorithm, we easily construct a dual domain network, called InDuDoNet+.
+The specificity of InDuDoNet+ lies in the corresponding relationship between its neural network modules and algorithm operations, resulting in a clear working mechanism.} \item To further improve the generalization performance, we embed the prior characteristics of metal-corrupted CT images into an elaborately designed Prior-net involved in InDuDoNet+.
 Besides, the network capacity is largely shrunk by a simple weight net, which finely benefits the computational efficiency and generalization ability. \item Comprehensive experiments are executed on synthetic and clinical data and they fully substantiate the effectiveness of our method as well as its superior generalization ability beyond the current state-of-the-art MAR methods.
 Besides, more analysis and verifications are given, which show the good potential of our methods for real applications. \end{itemize}